CPSC-1012/sep-2022-a05-workbook-dgilleland/Agenda.md

 > - Define the term "method" and give an example
 > - Describe the [syntax of a method declaration](https://programming-0101.github.io/TheBook/Teach/chapter1-7.html#classes-and-class-members) (aka, method implementation)
 > - Describe the [syntax of a method call](https://programming-0101.github.io/TheBook/Teach/chapter1-7.html#method-calls)
-> - Explain the benfits of the `.TryParse()` methods for converting textual values to numeric values
-> - Define and distinguish the terms "argument" and "parameter"
-> - Create methods in a Top Level Program to assist in keeping your code "DRY"

 ----